Munich Beer Festival | A Guide to Surviving Oktoberfest

 2) Turn up and try and find space on a table

-I did the latter, mainly because I went solo for the most part, and this gave me a great opportunity to meet different people.
+This is what I did, mainly because I went solo for the most part, and this gave me a great opportunity to meet different people.
 Boy did I!
 While I got to table hop around the different tents I was also able to enjoy all the different beer brands.
 However, being able to get a table is a risk and not advisable unless you’re going on a weekday or in a small group.
 But that can be half the fun!

 Don’t forget with all that delicious ale, you will certainly get hungry!
 So, be sure to find some delicious German food to try.